Department of Sociology

 Information and Departmental Plan of Study

 Sociology at Princeton offers a cutting-edge undergraduate concentration for people interested in the social dimensions of politics, economics, history, psychology, and demography.
 The concentration encourages students to engage in cross-disciplinary thinking even as it provides a thorough grounding in a single field.
 Both quantitative and qualitative approaches to social science are utilized by our students and faculty.
-The best way to learn about the concentration is to hear our own students talk about their experiences in the department.

 Princeton sociology graduates are admitted to the leading medical, law, and business schools; and they take jobs from Wall Street to social activism.
 Students concentrating in sociology are in increasing demand as corporations and governments want graduates with the conceptual and/or statistical tools to make sense of rapid social change and the recent explosion of digital data generated by the Web.